domRiddle/ASF/Trading.md

 By default ASF will reject bad trades - this is almost always what you want as an user.
 However, you can optionally enable `MatchEverything` in your `TradingPreferences` in order to make ASF accept all dupe trades, including **bad ones**.
 This is useful only if you want to run a 1:1 trade bot under your account, as you understand that **ASF will no longer help you progress towards badge completion, and make you prone to losing entire finished set for N dupes of the same card**.
 Unless you intentionally want to run a trade bot that is **never** supposed to finish any set, you don't want to enable this option.

 Regardless of your chosen `TradingPreferences`, a trade being rejected by ASF doesn't mean that you can't accept it yourself.
-If you kept default value of `IsBotAccount` which is `false`, ASF will just ignore those trades - allowing you to decide yourself if you're interested in them or not.
+If you kept default value of `BotBehaviour` which is `None`, ASF will just ignore those trades - allowing you to decide yourself if you're interested in them or not.
 Same goes for trades with items outside of `MatchableTypes`, as well as everything else - the module is supposed to help you automate STM trades, not decide what is a good trade and what is not.
-The only exception from this rule is when talking about users you blacklisted from trading module using `bladd` command - trades from those users are immediately rejected regardless of `IsBotAccount` setting.
+The only exception from this rule is when talking about users you blacklisted from trading module using `bladd` command - trades from those users are immediately rejected regardless of `BotBehaviour` settings.

 It's highly recommended to use **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)** when you enable this option, as this function loses its whole potential if you decide to manually confirm every trade. `SteamTradeMatcher` will work properly even without ability to confirm trades, but it might generate backlog of confirmations if you're not accepting them in time.